yochaigal/cairn/resources/frequently-asked-questions.md

  **Warden**: _"You'll have to make a **DEX save** to see if you can cross over the slick surface without slipping."_

- **Barry**: _"I rolled a 14, a fail.
+ **Barry**: _"OK, I hand **Esther** my lantern so I can use both hands.... and I rolled a 14, a fail.
 Damn."_

- **Warden**: _"You slip and tumble down the waterfall and into the water-filled basin below.
-You loses 1d4 STR damage, and one item from your pack is also knocked loose.
-I'm going to roll a Fate die... hey, a lucky 5!
-OK, you get to choose what falls out."_
+ **Warden**: _"You slip and tumble down the waterfall and into the water-filled basin below, smacking your hand hard into the side of the pool at the same time.
+You loses 1d4 DEX damage, and you are unable to properly squeeze items in your dominant hand.
+It's almost completely dark, but you can still make out the light of your comrade's torch above."_

 **Which Ability should non-combat damage impact?**
 - If the injury affects their physical strength or health, subtract from **STR**. _This does not trigger a **critical damage save**_. **STR** is a reflection of a PC's health, and should reflect that in subtle but interesting ways: perhaps requiring a **save** where none would have been necessary before.